 - Personal Information We Collect and How We Use That Information

 The personal information which Tracer collects about you will depend on the services you access and how you choose to interact with us.
 Although we do not generally process sensitive personal data (such as social security numbers or credit card information), we do collect and utilize the following personal data in connection with conducting our business:

 - Login Credentials: We collect personal information to facilitate secure access to our Platform by our customers and other users interested in our services.

 - Contact Details: Our customers and interested parties visiting our website provide us with names, emails, telephone numbers, and other personal contact information so that we can provide information about new or existing Tracer services, inform them of upcoming events of interest, or communicate with them about their services to fulfill our contractual obligations.

-- Suspected Bad Actor Information.
-We collect names and other personal information such as emails, IP addresses, and domain names from various internet channels to identify and prevent bad actors from infringing on or using our customers’ brands for fraudulent or other illegal activity.
+- Suspected Infringer Information.
+We collect names and other personal information such as emails, IP addresses, and domain names from various internet channels to identify and prevent individuals from infringing on or using our customers’ brands for fraudulent or other illegal activity.

 - Customer Billing Information: We collect financial and personal contact information for the purpose of billing our customers.

 - Website User Information: We collect demographics and usage information (length of visit, pages viewed, etc.) about users of our website to better understand which content and tools are most useful to such users and to enhance and improve our services and website content.